 3. Low-Dose Atropine

 A topical drop called atropine was first suggested as a means of slowing the progression of myopia in the 1920s; however, it was rarely prescribed at full strength due to its notable side effects: light sensitivity and blurred vision while reading.
 Since then several studies have looked at the positive effects of atropine on myopia control while reducing the concentration and its negative side effects.
-The ATOM2 (Atropine for the Treatment of Myopia) study, published in November 2015, found that low dose atropine (0.01% concentration) is effective at slowing the progression of myopia without the full strength side effects.
-Used nightly, this drop can be a first line treatment or an adjunct to other forms of myopia control.
+Lower concentrations of atropine is effective at slowing the progression of myopia without the full strength side effects.
+Used nightly, low-dose Atropine eyedrops can be a first line treatment or an adjunct to other forms of myopia control.